 The USF Health Allergy and Immunology program is nationally recognized as one of the Food Allergy & Research Education (FARE) Clinical Network Centers of Excellence.
 In partnership with Johns Hopkins All Children's Hospital (JHACH), our physicians direct the Food Allergy Clinic, which aims to bring novel therapies, including oral immunotherapy, and complex care services for food allergy to families throughout Tampa Bay.

-Our program also participates in the Florida Newborn Screening Program for severe combined immunodeficiency (SCID) that leads to early diagnosis and treatment of a severe form of primary immunodeficiency while the condition is in asymptomatic stage.
-Hematopoietic stem cell transplantation is offered as a curative treatment option for various types of severe immunodeficiencies and immune dysregulation conditions through close collaboration with the Hematology/Oncology team at Johns Hopkins All Children’s Hospital.
+Our program also participates in the Florida Newborn Screening Program for severe combined immunodeficiency (SCID) which leads to early diagnosis and treatment of a severe form of primary immunodeficiency while the condition is in the asymptomatic stage.
+Hematopoietic stem cell transplantation, also known as bone marrow transplantation, is offered as a curative treatment option for various types of severe immunodeficiencies and immune dysregulation conditions through close collaboration with the transplant team at JHACH.

-Patients are encouraged to participate in clinical trials for allergic and immunological disease offered through The Children’s Research Institute of USF and the Clinical Research Unit of JHACH.
+Patients are encouraged to participate in clinical trials for allergic and immunological diseases offered through The Children’s Research Institute of USF and the Clinical Research Unit of JHACH.

 For inquiries about clinical trials and scheduling, please contact us at the Children’s Research Institute of USF by calling (727) 553-1258 or (727) 553-3473.